Skip to main content

 Cancer and Chemotherapy

-Grandad had been diagnosed with lung cancer eight months ago.
+Grandad had been diagnosed with lung cancer eight months earlier.
 However, he had been sick for quite some time.

-My grandfather did not want to spend his last days in a hospital, so my mother, along with a few relatives and Hospice, took care of him in his Taylor Street home.
+My grandfather did not want to spend his last days in a hospital, so my mother, along with a few relatives and Hospice, cared for him in his Taylor Street home.

-At the time, I was in college, so I would drive an hour home and help my mother take care of him.
+At the time, I was in college, so I would drive an hour home to help my mother care for him.

-After the doctors started the chemotherapy treatments, my grandfather became weak and stayed in bed most of the time.
+After the doctors started chemotherapy, my grandfather became very weak and stayed in bed most of the time.

-When he needed to use the restroom, I would help him to his feet, put my arms under him and walk my grandad to his bathroom.
+When he needed to use the restroom, I would help him to his feet, put my arms under him, and walk him to the bathroom.

-While he stood there, I would hold him up, pull down his pajama pants, and make sure he did not urinate on the floor.
+While he stood there, I held him up, pulled down his pajama pants, and made sure he did not fall.

-There came a point where my grandfather was too sick to get out of bed.
+Eventually, my grandfather became too sick to get out of bed.

 "I Don't Want To End Up Like This"